lalithbv/Distracted_Driver_Detection/README.md

 ## Data Specification
 The dataset used contains over 22,000 labelled colour photos of 81 different individuals driving a variety of vehicles, performing 10 different tasks.
-We have decided to approach this as a task of binary classification, so we assigned each task to one of two categories; distracted, or focused.
+This was recategorised into just two categories: distracted, or focused, making it a binary classification problem.
-Examples of tasks in the distracted category include using one's phone, or reaching for items on the backset, whereas examples of tasks not considered to be distracting include operating the car’s radio or talking to a passenger.
+Examples of tasks in the distracted category include using one's phone or reaching for items on the backset, whereas examples of tasks not considered to be distracting include operating the car’s radio or talking to a passenger.